data42lana/end-to-end-cv-mlops-project/docs/model-card.md

 The maximum possible number of detected house sparrows in one image is set by the `box_detections_per_img` parameter and cannot be greater than its value.

 ### How to Use the Model
-Go to [Live Demo]() of the application and upload a photo.
+Run the API server and then the web application.
+Or go to [Web APP Demo](https://huggingface.co/spaces/data42lana/how_many_house_sparrows_demo), if available.
+Upload a photo to it.
 After a short time, the result will be displayed.

 ### License
 The model may have a different licenses, depending on a dataset used for training.
 See [TorchVision LICENSE](https://github.com/pytorch/vision/blob/main/LICENSE) and [Pre-trained Model License](https://github.com/pytorch/vision#pre-trained-model-license) for license information of the pre-trained model.